DefangLabs/defang-docs/docs/providers/gcp.md

 ### Future Improvements

-THe following features are in active development for GCP:
+The following features are in active development for GCP:
 - [Configuration and management of secrets](/docs/concepts//configuration.md)
 - [Networking and Load Balancing](/docs/concepts//networking.mdx)
 - [Custom Domains](/docs/concepts//domains.mdx)